NASA/The LIFE Picture Collection/Getty Images

 Stop us if this sounds familiar: A massive space station may be about to fall to Earth.
 There are considerable questions about where the debris will fall, or how much will make it through the atmosphere, or whether it might be a threat to people.

-That’s the scenario involving the Chinese space station Tiangong-1, which looks like it will lose its battle with gravity sometime in the next few months.
+That’s the scenario involving the Chinese space station Tiangong-1, which looks like it will lose its battle with gravity in the very near future.
 And if this triggers a certain sense of deja vu … well, do you remember Skylab?

 Skylab was a U.S. space station that orbited Earth from 1973 to 1979, when it basically fell out of the sky.
 It hosted three manned missions and numerous scientific experiments, but an increasing emphasis on the space shuttle program and costs of keeping crews there caused the last manned mission to end in 1974.